Wordius/zola-wordius/content/uses/index.md

 - **To do**: iOS Reminders
 - **iPhone photo shooting**: Camera app
 - **Photo management**: Apple Photos
 - **Calendar:** Apple Calendar.
 It’s worth noting here that Thunderbird has a great calendar, whereby you can show a snapshot of the week ahead.
-You can display it in the right sidebar so doesn’t get in the way
+You can display it in the right sidebar so that it doesn’t get in the way of your email
 - **Cloud file storage:** iCloud
 - **Contacts**: Apple Contacts
 - **Browser:** Safari and Orion (the latter is not in use at the moment, but I hope it will be soon)
 - **Chat**: Apple Messages, Signal
 - **Bookmarks**: Raindrop.io
 - **Read it later**: Omnivore
-- **RSS**: NetNewsWire (in the past Reeder (iOS) and ReadKit) Omnivore
+- **RSS**: NetNewsWire (in the past Reeder (iOS) and ReadKit), Omnivore
 - **Word processing**: Obsidian
 - **Spreadsheets**: Numbers
 - **Presentations:** What for?
 To simplify things; to list a series of neat, simple bullet points that people can understand.
 I can do that in an email.
 No thanks